mbrg/mbgsec/_posts/2024-05-05-power-platform-dlp-bypass-via-copy-and-paste.md

 Power Platform’s response to my research – and in general to most security concerns raised by the community – has been to emphasize the Power Platform DLP.

 This is not a DLP in the Data Loss Prevention sense (data labeling, classification, leak prevention etc’).
 Instead, it is an allow/deny list for which service types can be connected to through Power Platform.
 An admin can choose to deny connections to SQL server, for example.
-The unfortunate name choice means sometimes people get lulled into a false sense of security.
+The unfortunate name choice means sometimes people get a false sense of security.

 The fact that Power Platform DLP is not a security mechanism is [well documented](https://www.zenity.io/blog/research/microsoft-power-platform-dlp-bypass-uncovered-finding-5-parent-and-child-flow-execution/).
 It won’t prevent a threat actor.
 And won’t hold up to most bypass attempts by capable citizen developers as well.